microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

     `Tips`: this file can be found at ${output-dir}/results-summary.jsonl after each successful run.

- - **Rule file**: It uses YAML format and includes each metrics' rules to filter defective machines for diagnosis.
+ - **rule file**: It uses YAML format and includes each metrics' rules to filter defective machines for diagnosis.

  - **baseline file**: json file including the baseline values for the metrics.

     `Tips`: this file for some representative machine types will be published in [SuperBench Results Repo](https://github.com/microsoft/superbench-results/tree/main) with the release of Superbench.

-### Rule file
+### rule file

-This section describes how to write rules in **Rule file**.
+This section describes how to write rules in **rule file**.

 The convention is the same with [SuperBench Config File](https://microsoft.github.io/superbenchmark/docs/superbench-config), please view it first.

-Here is an overview of the Rule file structure:
+Here is an overview of the rule file structure:

 scheme:
 ```yaml